lordfeck/rsru/README.md

 # How do I RSRU?
 If you're eager to try RSRU, instructions are available here: [RSRU HOWTO](docs/HOWTO.md).
 The comprehensive documentation covers installation, configuration, customisation and everyday operation.
 Any other questions you have may be raised as a ticket on this repository.

 If you want to start quickly, just download the latest release.
 Edit a text file under `entries/` (don't delete anything ending with a colon, but change anything to the right of the colon).
 Then run `./rsru.pl` and open `./output/index.html` in a web browser.
-This will give you the gist of what it does!
+This will give you a practical demonstration of what it does.

 # Requirements
 * Perl, at least version 5.10 and List::Util present.
 This should be available in the standard library of most recent Perls.